 Each of the available Matrix Mixers can receive up to 24 discrete input sources.
-Input sources can be any combination of input channels, Auxes, Groups, Monitor A or Monitor B, or Mains buses.
+Input sources can be any combination of input channels (from any pickoff point), Patchbay sources, Auxes, Groups, Monitor A or Monitor B, or Mains buses.
 Each Matrix Mixer has a mono output, but you can combine two Matrix Mixers into one stereo Matrix output using the Make Stereo command (see Make Selected Mono Strips Stereo/Make Selected Stereo Strip Mono).